 If you’ve accurately labeled the emotion, you’ll get a rich response.
 The key is to shut up after you’ve offered a label.
 Let your buyer talk uninterrupted, which is the subject of our next sales tip 🙂

 If I had a dime every time a sales professional started talking before the buyer finished their response, I’d be living in my dream home in Santa Barbara.

 But alas, I failed to convince my boss to compensate me in such a way.

 Pause for three long seconds after your customer has finished talking (or after you’ve done one of the above sales techniques).
-It will amplify the other sales techniques in this article.
+It will amplify the other sales techniques tips in this article.

-Humans have a tendency to fill the silence in conversation.
+Humans have a tendency to fill the silence in the conversation.
 If you hold off from talking for a beat longer than what feels natural, your customer will continue to talk.
 They’ll often reveal key pieces of information that can help you close the deal.

 23. Summarize what you heard to get a “That’s right!”

 I’m going to let you in on a secret.
 Humans go through 95% of their lives feeling misunderstood.
 Most of the time, we’re denied that gift.

 If you can show them that you understand them, you’ll blow them away.

 LISTEN to your buyer’s fears and frustrations.
 Then, end the call by summarizing what you heard in their words.
 They will emotionally lean toward you in amazement (though they will never admit it).